kyoryo/EnglishTranslation/Readme.md

 4. Navigate to folder "~\Tree Of Savior INA\release"
 5. Login into game and English option should be available in Option menu.

+## Legal Notes
+Reminder, this patch doesn't count as addon.
+First thing first, this patch forked from official steam English translation project.
+Because, second, this patch didn't change the other game values except language, so you can call it save.
+Also this is absolutely not HARAM.

 ## Some sample Screenshot
 ![Screenshot UI](http://i.imgur.com/lE94lBy.jpg)